-Have students look through magazines or search online to create a collage that will describe how they are changing and how children their age feel about these changes.
+Have students look through magazines and create a collage that will describe how they are changing and how children their age feel about these changes.
 Have volunteers share their collages.

 FOR NEXT LESSON

 Explain the use of the question box (see page 3 in Leader's Guide).